visualzoran/vz-file-templates/README.md

     ]
 ```

+Relative paths will use current workspace root folder as the root.

 It will also be possible to run additional wizard, specific to selected template in the next versions of this extension (i.e. show a page to collect asp.net view details and generate code).

 New templates can also be added using another Visual Studio Code extension, 2 sample projects explaining how to do it can be found on GitHub.
 First one shows how to add simple templates and is available here: